-The Explorers Program is a unit within the police department designed to give young adults between the ages of 14-21 with an interest in law enforcement, an opportunity to see the law enforcement profession first hand.
+The Explorers Program is a unit within the police department designed to give young adults between the ages of 14 to 21 with an interest in law enforcement, an opportunity to see the law enforcement profession first hand.
 Explorers attend instructional meetings taught by police officers twice a month at the Canton Police Department.
 The meetings are used to teach the Explorers the law and police procedure when responding to calls such as domestic violence, crime scene investigation, accident investigation, etc.

 This knowledge is then put to use at the annual State Explorer Competition where the Canton Police Explorers compete against 29 other Explorer posts from all over the state.
 The competition is scored by scenario-based evaluations.
 In addition to the competition, Explorers attend a 1-week police boot camp in the summer which provides more in-depth learning and training.